libts/tslib/README.md

 `ts_read_mt()`
 `ts_reat_raw_mt()`

-The API is documented in [our man pages](https://github.com/kergoth/tslib/tree/master/doc).
+The API is documented in our man pages in the doc directory.
 Possibly there will be distributors who provide them online, like [Debian had done for tslib-1.0](https://manpages.debian.org/wheezy/libts-bin/index.html).
 As soon as there are up-to-date html pages hosted somewhere, we'll link the